Active Nepal (with a 3-day trek)

 Day 9 Bandipur – Chitwan

 In the afternoon transfer to Chitwan, which takes around 3 hours.
-You will spend the night at a traditional Tharu Lodge right on the edge of Chitwan National Park, in beautiful grounds.
+You will spend the night at a traditional jungle lodge right on the edge of Chitwan National Park.

 Day 10 Chitwan